JeffreyRobertLynch/GlassBox-XAI/README.md

 ##### Observations
 Strong consistency across all 8 images.
 Lesion regions are clearly activated and surrounding skin, hairs, and background are clearly suppressed.
 This shows effective attention gating that will be seen even more clearly in the decoder layers.

-All images are forming relevant activations.
 Image 3 is clearly an optimal case, as expected.
 This aligns with the confidence metrics we saw in the Superpixel Confidence Overlay earlier for this image.

 Images 1, 2, 6, 7, and 8 also show clear, dense activation aligned with the final boundary decision.